1/2-13 Tap Drill Size

 What Size of Drill Bit Do I Need for a 1/2-Inch 13 Tap?

-Our team crafted a tap drill size chart below to help you visualize which size of drill bit you should use for a 1/2-inch 13 tap.
+I’ve crafted this tap drill size chart below to help you visualize which size of drill bit you should use for a 1/2-inch 13 tap.
 It shows the screw size, drill size, the equivalent fraction, and decimal in inches and millimeters.

 Screw SizeDrill SizeClosest Fraction EquivalentDecimal (in)Decimal (mm)